 Host Clubs must remain vigilant in monitoring developments within their community and with their host families' homes.
-During the pandemic, it is paramount that the YEO and Counselor remain in regular contact with the student and host families to monitor the living conditions and experience for both.
+During the pandemic, it's paramount that the YEO and Counselor remain in regular contact with the student and host families to monitor the living conditions and experience for both.

-A trained and vetted Backup Host Family must be always available.
+A trained and vetted Backup Host Family must be available at all times.
 When the Backup Host Family is called upon to host the Student, the Host Club must identify, train, and vet a new Backup Host Family immediately.

-Updates to the Student Data and Emergency Contact Form (can be incorporated into the YEAH database) must be made immediately and communicated within 48 hours to the District RYE HSO, the ARO, and to Rotary International.
+Updates to the Student Data and Emergency Contact Form must be made immediately and communicated within 48 hours to the District RYE HSO, the ARO, and to Rotary International.